Political positions of Rand Paul: 113th Congress (2013-2015)

 prohibiting discrimination against, and expanding services to, victims of domestic violence based on sexual orientation or gender identity.
 On February 12, 2013, he voted against the Violence Against Women Reauthorization Act of 2013.

 On March 12, 2013, during an interview with the National Review, Paul said he wanted the federal tax code neutral on marriage and expressed support for contracts between adults.

 On May 12, 2013, Paul told Commonwealth Network 2 in an interview that "I don't think I've ever used the words 'gay rights' because I really don't believe in rights based on your behavior."'

-On July 10, 2013, Paul voted against the Employment Non-Discrimination Act of 2013 in the United States Senate Committee on Health, Education, Labor and Pensions.
+On July 10, 2013, Paul voted against the Employment Non-Discrimination Act of 2013 in the Senate Committee on Health, Education, Labor and Pensions.
 Paul had introduced an amendment to broaden the religious exemption, but then he did not show up for the committee hearing.
 On the same day, he said "All I can say is, we have a zero tolerance policy for anybody who displays discriminatory behavior or belief in discriminating against people based on the color of their skin, their religion, their sexual orientation, anything like that," On November 4, 2013, he voted against cloture for the Employment Non-Discrimination Act of 2013.
-On November 7, 2013, he voted in favor of the Toomey Amendment, which would have excepted employees, who engages in secular activities as well as religious activities, shall not be subject to this act if the employee is employed by substantial part owned, controlled, or managed by a particular religion or by a particular religious corporation, association, or society.
+On November 7, 2013, he voted in favor Senator Pat Toomey's amendment, which would have excepted employees, who engages in secular activities as well as religious activities, shall not be subject to this act if the employee is employed by substantial part owned, controlled, or managed by a particular religion or by a particular religious corporation, association, or society.
 On November 7, 2013, he voted again against cloture for the Employment Non-Discrimination Act of 2013.
 On November 7, 2013, he voted again against the Employment Non-Discrimination Act of 2013.
-ON November 14, 2013, after the Senate passage of the Employment Non-Discrimination Act, he stated that his vote had nothing to do with supporting employment discrimination, but his support for Sen. Pat Toomey's amendment that would exempt religious groups to the bill.
+ON November 14, 2013, after the Senate passage of the Employment Non-Discrimination Act, he stated that his vote had nothing to do with supporting employment discrimination, but his support for Toomey's amendment that would exempt religious groups to the bill.
 After Toomey's amendment was defeated in the Senate, he said it was nearly impossible for him to support Employment Non-Discrimination Act as it stood, thus leaving the possibility of him voting for a future Employment Non-Discrimination Act bill, but only with stronger religious exceptions to it.

 In 2014, Paul, talking about Arizona SB 1062, which would allow private businesses to potentially refuse service to LGBT people on the basis of the owner's religious affiliation, said "I think that the right to associate and the right to be free in your business decisions is out there," and "I'm not real excited about laws that sort of say you can deny people service."